gpwork4u/Facebooker/doc.md

   - post_id : target post id
   - num : the number of commnents you want
   - start : the last comment you want to start
-- return 4 lists, it will start from the last comment
+- return
+  - a list of tuple start with the start comment:
-  - all comments id
+    - the id of commnents
-  - all comments user
+    - the user of comments
-  - all comments content
+    - the content of comments
-  - all comments time
+    - the time of comments

 ### delete_comment
 ```python